Ride the Durie Hill Elevator

-We are the proud home of the Southern Hemisphere’s only in-ground public elevator.
+We are the proud home of the Southern Hemisphere’s only in-ground public transport elevator.
 The Durie Hill Elevator was built 1919 to help the residents of the hilltop Durie Hill suburb commute into town.
 The view from the top is fantastic – as is the long, 213-metre tunnel you take to reach the elevator (definitely a highlight for photographers).

 Filled with beautiful and intricate Māori carvings and tukutuku weaving a tale of the people and the land of this area, St Paul’s Anglican Memorial Church is one of the most intricately and beautifully decorated churches in Aotearoa.